White Hispanic and Latino Americans: Demographics

-As of 2019, 58.5 million or 18% of Americans identified themselves ethnically as Hispanic or Latino.
-Of those, 38.3 million, or 65.5% (11.8% of the total US population), also self-identified as white.
+The top 10 U.S. states with the largest White alone population.

+White Hispanics are widespread, with California and Texas being two states with some of the highest populations of Hispanics self identifying as white.
+West Virginia has the highest percentage of the Hispanic population identifying as White Hispanic with 34.2%.
+The commonwealth of Puerto Rico had a White population of 536,044 or 16.5% of all Hispanics with an additional 24,548 people who were white alone (but not Hispanic or Latino) representing 66.7% of all non-Hispanics.

 In the 2000 census, the responses that contained a race specified by the Office of Management and Budget and a race not specified by OMB, were reclassified to match the races that OMB had considered.
-In this way, 44.24% of the hispanic population that had marked as white and another race not specified by the OMB was recategorized as only white.
+In this way, 44.24% of the Hispanic population that had marked as white and another race not specified by the OMB was recategorized as only white.

 Hispanics and Latinos who are native-born and those who are immigrant identify as white in nearly identical percentages: 53.9 and 53.7, respectively, per figures from 2007.
 The overall Hispanic or Latino ratio was 53.8%.

 In 2017, the Pew Research Center reported that high intermarriage rates and declining Latin American immigration has led to 11% of US adults with Hispanic ancestry (5.0 million people) to no longer identify as Hispanic.
 First generation immigrants from Spain & Latin America identify as Hispanic at very high rates (97%) which reduces in each succeeding generation, second generation (92%), third generation (77%), and fourth generation (50%).

-White Hispanics are widespread, with Florida and Texas being 2 states with some of the highest percentages of Hispanics self identifying as white.
-New Mexico has the highest percentage of the overall population identifying as white Hispanic with 37.4%.

 Population by national origin

 Some Hispanic or Latino American groups that have white majorities or pluralities originate in countries that do not.
 For example, Mexico's white only population is 9% to 17%, while Mexico is majoritarily mestizo, meaning that they have mixed European and Native American ancestry, while 52.8% of Mexican Americans are white, or identify themselves as white in the Census (See the table).
-The differences in racial perceptions that exist in both countries are considered: The concept of race in Mexico is subtle not only including physical clues such as skin color but also cultural dispositions, morality, economic, and intellectual status.
+The differences in racial perceptions that exist in both countries are considered: the concept of race in Mexico is subtle not only including physical clues such as skin color but also cultural dispositions, morality, economic, and intellectual status.
 It is not static or well defined but rather is defined and redefined by the situation.
 This makes racial distinctions different from those in other countries such as the United States.

 Other important differences lay in the criteria and formats used for the censuses in each country: In Mexico, the only ethnic census including categories other than Amerindian (dated back to 1921) performed by the government offered the following options in the questionnaire: